twitter-archive/unishark/docs/README.rst

 INTRODUCTION
 ============

-unishark extends unittest (to be more accurate, unittest2) in the following ways:
+unishark extends unittest (to be accurate, unittest2) in the following ways:

 -  Customizing test suites with dictionary config (or yaml/json like config).
--  Running the tests concurrently.
+-  Running the tests concurrently at different levels.
 -  Generating polished test reports in HTML/XUnit formats.
 -  Offering data-driven decorator to accelerate tests writing.